 Field-hunting tip

-Look in volcanic centers country — that is the host setting where ignimbrite typically forms.
+Look in volcanic centers country, the host setting where ignimbrite typically forms.
 If you start seeing quartz, sanidine, plagioclase in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.